-The FDA has dictated that for vanilla extract to be "pure", it needs to be made from 13.35oz of vanilla beans for every gallon of 35% alcohol.
+Per FDA standards, we know that "pure vanilla extract" must be made from 13.35oz of vanilla beans for every gallon of 35% alcohol.
 It's the weight of the beans that matters most, not the quantity of the beans themselves.
-So, if you purchased grade-A vanilla beans, 1oz might include 6-8 beans on average.
-If you purchased grade-B vanilla beans, 1oz might be more than 20 beans.
-This is important when you are buying vanilla beans "by the bean" instead of "by the weight".
-While grade-B is less expensive, you may need to buy twice as many grade-B vanilla beans than grade-A vanilla beans to make your extract.
+So, if you purchased grade-A vanilla beans, 1oz might include 5 beans, 12 beans or more.
+If you purchased grade-B vanilla beans, 1oz might be 10 beans, 18 beans or more.
+This is important when you are buying bottles for vanilla extract, because you will need bottles that hold more grade-B vanilla beans than grade-A vanilla beans.

 What about other uses of grade-A and grade-B vanilla beans?